OWASP/www-project-ai-security-and-privacy-guide/index.md

   * **Model theft**: by playing with a model, the model behavior can be copied (which can be intellectual property).
 An interesting example is how easy it can be to copy the behaviour of a fine-tuned language model (e.g. BERT) by presenting it with example text, taking its output and then train a new model with these inputs and outputs - as described in ['Thieves on Sesame street'](https://arxiv.org/abs/1910.12366).
 Throttling access to models and/or detecting over-use are good countermeasures.
 Model theft is also called 'Model extraction attacks'.

+  * **Model supply chain attack**:  by planting malicious behaviour in publicly available base models, an attacker can effectively corrupt any deep learning model that utilizes transfer learning to fine tune that base model.
+Another form of supply-chain model attack is when manipulation takes place of a model that is part of a federated learning system.

 * **AI code reuse**: Data scientists benefit tremendously from many example projects that can be found online, which may contain security and privacy weaknesses.
 Conscious curation of such code reuse is in order, just like in any software engineering.

 * **AI code maintainability**: Data scientists are primarily trained to produce working models, and typically less to create maintainable code that is easy to read for others during a long time to come.
 This can hurt the testability and readability of AI code, leading to errors or security weaknesses that remain hidden to the eye.
 This risk can be addressed by training data scientists to write maintainable code, measuring maintainability, and mix software engineering expertise in data science teams.